-The concept of the Christmas Nazz is mole some willing people together to perform Christmas music, invite a tor more people to listen and to take part, and have fun celebrating what Christmas is about.
-The concept seems to work pretty well.
-The 1985 edition of the Christmas Nazz - the ninth annual - is set for 7 tonight in the Chautauqua Ballroom on the second floor of LaFortune.
-It's free, and as if that weren't enough, free cookies and hot cocoa will be provided too.
-Early seating is advised.
-The show features five original songs by its present and former musicians, along with performances of seasonal favorites - for example, the playing of "Carol of the Bells" in four-part guitar.
-Readings from "A Christmas Carol" and "A Visit From St. Nicholas" are also scheduled, as well as "How The Grinch Stole Christmas," accompanied by the inevitable Whoville choir.
-Grinch," says Mike Shields, a Howard junior who is at the reins of this year's production.
+The concept of the Christmas Nazz is simple set some willing people together to perform Christmas music, invite a the more people to listen and to take part, and have fun celebrating what Christmas is about.
+The concept seems to work Grinch," says Mike Shields, a Howard junior who is at the reins of this year's production.
 "It's such a classic.
 You can go and be a kid and just enjoy it - you know, boo and hiss the Grinch, and stuff like that."
 Last years's Grinch, brought to life by Mike McKay, was that type of crowdpleaser.
 At key points during the reading, McKay would crack his neck into the microphone.
 "That was perfect," says senior Phil Buckingham, who will be performing the reading this year.
 "It was so gross."
 NOTICES Experienced minstrels.
 Serenading a specialty.
 Call Ringo and Jester 8243.